prydin/lab-supply/README.md

 ## Disclaimer

-This is work in progress and does most likely not work.
-Also, I am a hobbyist doing this to learn.
-You are welcome to follow along, but don't expect anything to work (yet) and always exercise caution when dealing with electricity!
+This supply has been built ant tested and does work.
+However, I am a hobbyist doing this to learn.
+You are welcome to follow along, but keep the experimental status in mind and always exercise caution when dealing with electricity!

 ## Abstract